241111-Python/project2-group5/README.md

 Related Issue: [#125235](https://github.com/python/cpython/issues/125235)

 Currently there is a bug with Python 3.13 and the `tkinter` library in Windows that may prevent graph generation from functioning.
 The user may run the program without the `-g` flag if this occurs.
-A pre-generated report with graphs is provided in the repository while this issue is being resolved.
+Pre-generated figures are provided in the repository while this issue is being resolved.